Archive for December, 2006

 Sic Semper Tyrannis

-Well, it appears that moments after my last post, news of the monster Saddam’s execution hit the airwaves.
+Well, it appears that moments after my previous post, news of the monster Saddam’s execution hit the airwaves.
 It should be a lively day in Iraq.

 Front-Page Noose

-It appears, in case you have not heard, that the ruthless tyrant Saddam Hussein — under whose monstrous and sanguinary reign hundreds of thousands were tortured and killed, including entire villages upon which he unleashed chemical weapons — is about to be hanged.
+It appears, in case you have not heard, that the ruthless tyrant Saddam Hussein — under whose monstrous and sanguinary reign hundreds of thousand were tortured and killed, including entire villages upon which he unleashed chemical weapons — is to be hanged within the next few days.
 At the risk of startling my friends on both the left and the right, I must say that I rather wish he weren’t.

 R and R and R